sofialtamsh/Fake_News_Detection/README.md

 Fake News Detection in Python

-In this project, I have applied a range of natural language processing (NLP) techniques and machine learning algorithms to classify fake news articles.
+In this project, I have applied a range of natural language processing techniques and machine learning algorithms to classify fake news articles.
 The project utilizes Python’s Scikit-learn library, which provides a robust framework for implementing and optimizing machine learning models.
 Through preprocessing, feature extraction, and model training, I have developed an efficient system for identifying and categorizing news content, enabling automated detection of misinformation.

 ## Getting Started